hosseinfani/ReQue/README.md

 ## Authors
 ## License
 ## Acknowledgments
-We borrowed codebases from [cair](https://github.com/wasiahmad/context_attentive_ir) and [anserini](https://github.com/castorini/anserini).
+We benefited from codebases of [cair](https://github.com/wasiahmad/context_attentive_ir) and [anserini](https://github.com/castorini/anserini).
 We would like to expresse our gratitdue for authors of these repositeries.